taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/Custom options.md

 # Custom Options
 You may find it useful to have custom options specific to your mod, thankfully you can do just that!

-To get started, put a file in `data/config` called `options.xml` in whatever folder your mod resides in.
+To get started, put a file in `./data/config` called `options.xml`.

-> [!NOTE]
-> You can also put these into an addon, but do note that addons currently override mod options (as of writing)!

-There is a template ready for you in `assets/data/config/options.xml`, here's what it looks like:
+There already exists a template for you to look on, and it looks something like this:

 ```xml
 <menu name="Mod Options" desc="Modify mod options here">

 	<checkbox id="checkboxExample" name="Checkbox example" />

 	<number id="numberExample" name="Number example" min="0" max="10" change="1"/>

 	<choice id="choiceExample" name="Choice Example">
 		<value name="Disabled" value="disabled"/>
 		<value name="This only" value="thisOnly"/>